Dorset Police: Uniforms and equipment

 A Dorset Police officer in Ensbury Park, Bournemouth.
 Since 1863, the custodian helmet has been worn by male police constables and sergeants while on foot patrol.

 Uniform

 In 2012, Dorset Police officers moved from blue shirts to black wicking tops (PCSOs wear blue wicking tops).
 They either wear hi-visibility or black tactical vests on top of body armour.

 Equipment

-Dorset Police use Motorola MXP600 TETRA digital radios.
-They also use rigid handcuffs, limb restraints, telescopic batons and incapacitant spray.
+Dorset Police use Motorola MXP600 TETRA digital radios.They are equipped with Reveal D3 Body Camers.a They also use rigid handcuffs, limb restraints, telescopic batons and incapacitant spray.

 Some officers carry the Conducted Energy Device (CED) Axon TASER, a non-lethal electroshock weapon used to incapacitate targets via shocks of 50,000 volts.
 As of 2021, there were 374 officers trained in using TASER.

 Firearms officers carry rifles and a pistol as their sidearm.

 Some officers are trained in the use of 'stinger' (also known as a spike strip), that slowly releases air from tyres of a vehicle when it goes over it.